Manhunt for Jürgen Conings: Jürgen Conings

 Several colleagues of Conings declared that he held far-right ideas, and had threatened Marc Van Ranst, a Belgian virologist.
 Until the end of 2020, Conings was a member of the right-wing populist party Vlaams Belang.
-Because of his politically left-leaning ideas and presence on social media, Van Ranst is often targeted by right-wing and COVID-19 sceptics alike.
+Because of his politically left-leaning ideas and presence on social media, Van Ranst is often targeted by right-wing and COVID-19 skeptics.
 Conings received two disciplinary sanctions because of his threats to Van Ranst in 2020.
 Therefore, he was demoted to weapon bearer, which secured him access to the armory.
 After his threats, his name was added to the CUTA list of the Coordination Unit for Threat Analysis, which features Muslim extremists and far-right and far-left individuals.

 Manhunt

 On 17 May 2021, Conings left three farewell letters, stating he would resist the Belgian government's COVID-19 containment measures.
 He threatened to attack, among others, the government, the army, and virologists.
 That day, without alerting the intelligence services and military leaders, he loaded his Audi Q5 with four M72 LAW rocket launchers.
 He also took with him an automatic FN P90 personal defence weapon, and a semi-automatic FN 5.7 pistol and over 2000 5.7x28 rounds of ammunition cartridges.
 For two hours, he scouted the surroundings of the private residence of Marc Van Ranst and his family.
 Van Ranst and his family were moved to a safe house during the manhunt.

 On 18 May, he left his military decorations on the grave of his parents in Peer.
 The Belgian military was alerted of his disappearance and started a manhunt.
 The same day, his abandoned Audi Q5 car was found by the federal police in Dilsen-Stokkem near Hoge Kempen National Park.
 Four rocket launchers were retrieved from the car, which had been boobytrapped.
 The authorities believed he was hiding in the national park, heavily armed.
 From 19 to 23 May, the national park was closed down for the manhunt.
 The Belgian army conducted several sweeps of the park, to no avail.
 They were supported by the German federal police's counter-terrorism unit GSG 9 as well as Dutch and Luxembourgish police forces.